 - Restrict or prohibit the use of harmful chemicals and pesticides

 Healthy Climate Initiative: Investing in sustainable development and growing our “green economy” has enormous potential for expanding jobs and protecting against both the impact of climate change and the health problems associated with pollution.
 Green investment promotes tourism and recreation and preserves the beauty and vitality of our state.
-We will support initiatives to reduce carbon emissions, invest in green infrastructure and energy-efficient transportation, and protect low- and moderate-income households from costs of the inevitable transition away from fossil-fuel sources of energy.
+We will support initiatives to reduce carbon emissions, invest in green infrastructure and energy efficient transportation, and protect households with low and moderate incomes from costs of the inevitable transition away from fossil-fuel sources of energy.

-We will also continue efforts to improve the effectiveness and efficiency of state grant and contract processes for the delivery of health, education and social services in the coming year, by monitoring and supporting the work of the new Maryland Efficient Grant Application Council created by legislation in 2020, and other efforts at the state and local levels to address backlogs in grants, contracts and payments caused by outdated, bureaucratic systems.
+We will continue efforts to improve the effectiveness and efficiency of state grant and contract processes for the delivery of health, education, and social services in the coming year by monitoring and supporting the work of the Maryland Efficient Grant Application Council created by legislation in 2020, and other efforts at the state and local levels to address backlogs in grants, contracts and payments caused by outdated, bureaucratic systems.
 We will seek legislation now to address two situations already identified by that Council: